MatthewAndreTaylor/Generative-SVG/README.md

   - Cons: High bias unless given a large enough dataset, can sometimes contradict human raters.

 - CLIP (Contrastive Language-Image Pre-Training) Score
-  - Pros: Looks at text-image similarity, useful for conditional generation, correlates with human judgement.
+  - Pros: Looks at text-image similarity, useful for conditional generation, correlates with human judgment.
-  - Cons: May have difficulties with sketch images as it was trained on internet images, prompt sensitivty.
+  - Cons: May have difficulties with sketch images as it was trained on internet images, prompt sensitivity.

 - GIQA (Generative Image Quality Assessment)
   - Pros: Useful for filtering and ranking generations.